Although partnering with a payroll provider is more practical, it is possible to complete your company's payroll on your own.

 How to process payroll

-Before you start processing payroll, you'll have to have your employees fill out various tax forms so you can account for allowances and other tax details.
-These forms include W-4, I-9 (if it is a new employee) and W-2.
-There are various state and local forms you will have to provide, but these will hinge on where your business is operating.
-If you have contract-based employees, you'll have to provide 1099s.
+Before you start processing payroll, your employees will have to fill out various tax forms so you can account for allowances and other tax details.
+These forms include the W-4 and I-9 (if it is a new employee).
+There are various state and local forms you will have to provide, but these will depend on where your business is operating.

 - Worker A has worked 50 hours for your weekly pay period and earns $10 per hour.

 - 10 hours x $15/hour (time and a half) = $150

 Gather information from your workers' W-4s, federal and state requirements, insurance requirements, and benefits requirements to determine each employee's deductions.
 This can get complicated; each state collects different taxes from small businesses, so you'll have to research your state's policies before you complete this step.
 Here are some examples of common requirements:

 - 401(k) contributions

 Step 6: Calculate net pay, and pay your employees.